-- George Heid died at Fort Totten, Dakota Territory, on February 1, 1887.
+George Lawrence Heid died at Fort Totten, Dakota Territory, on February 1, 1887.
 He was a Private in Company M who was in both the valley and hilltop fights.
-He was buried in Custer National Cemetery.
+He was buried in the Custer National Cemetery.